kitnato/neverquest/src/data/manual.md

 #### Merchant

 Purchase and sell [items](#item).
-Coins can then be used to purchase whatever the merchant has available and used for other goods and services of the caravan.
+Coins are used to purchase whatever the merchant has available.

 The merchant's inventory of items will grow and diversify after each new stage.